kiritoDotSol/PYTH-ARCADE/README.md

 **Pyth Arcade** is a gamified, real-time financial platform that transforms the high-stakes, split-second decision-making of day trading into deeply engaging, arcade-style mini-games.
 It is built to showcase the extreme speed, precision, and low latency of **Pyth Network**'s data solutions.

+You can check it out from here : https://pyth-arcade.vercel.app/
 ---

 ## 🌟 The Vision